Fraction Calculator

 Two and two thirds is eight thirds. - Subtract: the result of step No. 2 - 8/3 = 239/35 - 8/3 = 239 · 3/35 · 3 - 8 · 35/3 · 35 = 717/105 - 280/105 = 717 - 280/105 = 437/105

 It is suitable to adjust both fractions to a common (equal) denominator for subtracting fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(35, 3) = 105.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 35 × 3 = 105.
-In the following intermediate step, it cannot further simplify the fraction result by canceling.
+In the following intermediate step, the fraction cannot be simplified further by cancelling.

 In other words, two hundred thirty-nine thirty-fifths minus eight thirds equals four hundred thirty-seven one-hundred fifths.